tomkeaney/unimelb_statistical_rethinking_2023/README.md

 # unimelb_statistical_rethinking_2023
 A follow along of Richard McElreath's statistical rethinking course, to which he graciously provides open access.
 Based in the School of Biosciences at Melbourne uni.

+The course outline and access to all lectures is available [here](https://github.com/rmcelreath/stat_rethinking_2023).

+Lectures come out twice a week, starting on the 2nd of January.
+My suggestion is that we **meet every Thursday at 11am in Drummon North** to discuss the weeks lectures and tackle the problems provided.
+This means you simply need to listen to two hour-long lectures each week before the Thursday.
+I have quite thorough notes from previous years of the course, but it would be great if we could create a new markdown document to call upon in future.

+There are at least two options for how to follow along with the R code presented in the lectures.
+You can choose to follow the lectures and fit models using McElreath's `rethinking` package.
+Or, you can follow my suggestion and fit models using the `brms` package - a near complete conversion of the course to tidyverse + brms style is available [here](https://bookdown.org/content/4857/).
+Check out the course outline if you have a scpeific preference for another option.

+Whatever you choose, to fit bayesian models you'll need to install `rstan` and `cmdstanr` on your computer.

+To do this, here are instructions straight from McElreath's rehtinking github repo:

+First, install the C++ toolchain and install the `rstan` package.
+Go to https://mc-stan.org/users/interfaces/rstan.html and follow the instructions for your platform.
+The biggest challenge is getting a C++ compiler configured to work with your installation of R. The instructions are quite thorough.
+Obey them, and you'll succeed.

+Second, install the `cmdstanr` package.
+Visit https://mc-stan.org/cmdstanr/.
+The first time you install `cmdstanr`, you will also need compile the libraries with `cmdstanr::install_cmdstan()`.
+All this of this bother is worth it.
+You just have to do it once.

+Third, once `rstan` and `cmdstanr` are installed (almost there), then you can install `rethinking` or `brms` from within R using:

+**rethinking**

+`install.packages(c("coda","mvtnorm","devtools","loo","dagitty","shape"))
+devtools::install_github("rmcelreath/rethinking")`

+**brms**

+Really easy, just install the `brms` package in R